ridvanmertoglu/ridvanmertoglu/README.md

 <p>

-I am a 4th Computer Engineering Student in İzmir Institute of Technology and I am a mobile application developer.
+I am a 4th Computer Engineering Student in Izmir Institute of Technology and I am a mobile application developer.
 I am interested in mobile application development.
 I follow the technologies on mobile application development and I am developing myself about Swift and React Native.

 </p>

+📫 How to reach me **rdvnmrtoglu@gmail.com**

 <h3 align="left">Connect with me:</h3>
 <p align="left">